SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 My special plea is for AI researchers to target disabled people first.
-They stand to benefit more than any other segment of society from personal computers that can seamlessly and fairly error-free carry out instructions from speech in the way Trekkies and others have long hoped for, far more powerful than Amazon Alexa or Apple Siri or Google Assistant.
+They stand to benefit more than any other segment of society from personal computers that can seamlessly and fairly error-free carry out instructions from speech or gestures in the way Trekkies and others have long hoped for, far more powerful than Amazon Alexa or Apple Siri or Google Assistant.

 The free software community should have such disability assistant programs out soon after the commercial tools.
 Then your personal computer really will be pretty